FURK4NGG/ai-capture/README.md

 51. CLI dynamic yes/no input
 CLI prompts accept y, yes, n, no, the localized o_Yes / o_No values, and their first letters.

+52. Accessibility support
+Includes an optional accessibility mode for screen readers and assistive technologies such as Orca.When enabled, accessible labels are automatically generated for newly created UI elements, buttons, inputs, switches, and other interface components to improve navigation for visually impaired users.
 </details>

 <details>